samuelkala/Cryptocurrency-price-prediction/README.md

 # Cryptocurrency-price-prediction
-Code for my thesis on cryptocurrency price prediction
+This repository contains the code that I used for my Thesis